 When should publications be submitted for a Critique Contest?

-Critiques should be submitted prior to the published deadline to be eligible for the statewide contest.
-Publications submitted for critique after September 30, 2020 may still be judged, but will not be eligible for Keystone Award judging.
+Critiques should be submitted before the published deadline to be eligible for the statewide contest.
+Publications submitted after the deadline may still be critiqued but will not be eligible for All-State Award judging.

-Critiques should be submitted prior to the published deadline to be eligible for the statewide contest.
-Publications submitted for critique after September 30, 2020 may still be judged, but will not be eligible for Keystone Award judging.
+Critiques should be submitted before the published deadline to be eligible for the statewide contest.
+Publications submitted after the deadline may still be critiqued but will not be eligible for All-State Award judging.

 Each critique is $60.

 Critiques are not a fundraiser for PSPA.
-We pay our professional judges, we handle mailings, and we handle all the turnaround on getting the feedback to you.
-We're an all-volunteer organization, so we keep this cost as low as possible--much lower than what we've researched for some other state and national organizations.
+We pay our professional judges and handle mailings and all the turnaround on getting the feedback to you.
+We're an all-volunteer organization and keep the cost as low as possible--much lower than what we've researched at other state and national organizations.

-If you cannot pay for your critique prior to the September 30, 2020 deadline, you can still submit a critique request.
-Please submit your critique requests prior to the September 30 deadline, then submit payment when you have returned to school and/or the new fiscal year begins.
+If you cannot pay for your critique before the posted deadline, you can still submit a critique request.
+Please submit your critique requests before the posted deadline; then, submit payment when you have returned to school and/or the new fiscal year begins.
 We will invoice critique fees that are not paid by credit card when you submit a publication for critique.

-We will not issue completed critiques or results until your critique fee has been paid in full.
+Completed critiques or results will be issued after your critique fee has been paid.

 Each critique is $60.

 Critiques are not a fundraiser for PSPA.
-We pay our professional judges, we handle mailings, and we handle all the turnaround on getting the feedback to you.
-We're an all-volunteer organization, so we keep this cost as low as possible--much lower than what we've researched for some other state and national organizations.
+We pay our professional judges and handle mailings and all the turnaround on getting the feedback to you.
+We're an all-volunteer organization and keep the cost as low as possible--much lower than what we've researched at other state and national organizations.

-If you cannot pay for your critique prior to the September 30, 2020 deadline, you can still submit a critique request.
-Please submit your critique requests prior to the September 30 deadline, then submit payment when you have returned to school and/or the new fiscal year begins.
+If you cannot pay for your critique before the posted deadline, you can still submit a critique request.
+Please submit your critique requests before the posted deadline; then, submit payment when you have returned to school and/or the new fiscal year begins.
 We will invoice critique fees that are not paid by credit card when you submit a publication for critique.

-We will not issue completed critiques or results until your critique fee has been paid in full.
+Completed critiques or results will be issued after your critique fee has been paid.

 How are critiques scored?

-Our critique service relies solely on our rubrics.
-We ask our judges to mark if an item is gold, silver, or bronze level work, and to provide substantial written feedback on the rubric criteria.
-Your publication does not compete against any other publication, only against the scorebook as printed.
+Our critique service relies on our rubrics (linked below).
+Our judges mark whether an item is gold, silver, or bronze and provide substantial written feedback based on the rubric criteria.
+Your publication does not compete against other publications and is evaluated only by the published scorebook.
 We provide three levels of awards as explained below.

 Item/Category Ratings